LoD-Loc v3: Generalized Aerial Localization in Dense Cities using Instance Silhouette Alignment¶

 TL;DR¶

-This paper proposes LoD-Loc v3, which addresses two critical limitations of LoD-based UAV localization — poor cross-scene generalization and pose ambiguity in dense urban areas — by constructing a large-scale synthetic instance segmentation dataset (InsLoD-Loc, 100K images) and upgrading the localization paradigm from semantic to instance silhouette alignment.
-On the Tokyo-LoDv3 dense scene benchmark, the method achieves a ~2000% improvement in (2m, 2°) accuracy over the previous state of the art.
+This paper proposes LoD-Loc v3, which addresses poor cross-scene generalization and pose ambiguity in dense cities for LoD-based UAV localization.
+By constructing a large-scale synthetic instance segmentation dataset (InsLoD-Loc) containing 100,000 images and upgrading the localization paradigm from semantic to instance silhouette alignment, it achieves a 2000% precision improvement (2m, 2°) on the dense Tokyo-LoDv3 scene compared to the previous SOTA.

 Background & Motivation¶

-- Background: Mainstream UAV visual localization relies on high-fidelity 3D reconstructions (SfM/photogrammetry), which are accurate but costly to build and maintain, data-intensive, and raise privacy and security concerns.
-Localization based on Level-of-Detail (LoD) city models offers a lightweight alternative — LoD models retain only building geometry following the CityGML standard and have been deployed at scale in the United States, China, Japan, Germany, and other countries.
+- Background: Mainstream UAV visual localization methods depend on high-precision 3D reconstruction (SfM/photogrammetry).
+While accurate, these models are expensive to build and maintain, involve massive data volumes, and pose privacy/security risks.
+Localization based on Level-of-Detail (LoD) city models offers a lightweight alternative—LoD models retain only building geometry, follow CityGML standards, and have been widely developed in countries like the USA, China, Japan, and Germany.

-- Limitations of Prior Work: LoD-Loc v2 localizes by aligning building semantic segmentation silhouettes extracted from images with silhouettes rendered from LoD models, but suffers from two critical problems: (1) poor generalization — models trained in one city degrade significantly when deployed in another; (2) dense-scene ambiguity — in dense urban areas, semantic masks of multiple buildings merge into a single large region, and rendered semantic masks under different poses become nearly indistinguishable.
+- Limitations of Prior Work: LoD-Loc v2 localizes by aligning building semantic segmentation silhouettes from images with silhouettes rendered from LoD models.
+However, it suffers from two key issues: (1) Poor generalization—performance drops significantly when a model trained in one city is deployed in another; (2) Ambiguity in dense scenes—in dense cities, semantic silhouettes of multiple buildings merge into a single mass, making semantic masks rendered from different poses highly similar and indistinguishable.

-- Key Challenge: Semantic segmentation only distinguishes "building" from "background," causing all buildings in dense areas to form a single connected region and eliminating discriminative information.
-In contrast, the instance-level arrangement of buildings is unique to each pose.
+- Key Challenge: Semantic segmentation only distinguishes "building" from "background," losing discriminative information in dense areas.
+Conversely, the instance-level arrangement of buildings under different poses is unique.

-- Goal: (1) Address cross-scene generalization through large-scale synthetic data; (2) resolve pose ambiguity in dense scenes through instance-level alignment.
+- Goal: (1) Solve cross-scene generalization via large-scale synthetic data; (2) Resolve pose ambiguity in dense scenes via instance-level alignment.

-- Key Insight: Localization in urban environments is fundamentally an instance alignment process — each visible building in the image must be matched to its corresponding instance in the LoD model.
+- Key Insight: Localization in cities is essentially an instance alignment process—it requires matching each visible building in the image to its corresponding building instance in the LoD model.

 Method¶